Codein-Labs/ibexa-seo-toolkit/docs/INSTALL.md

-# Installing Codein eZ Platform SEO Toolkit
+# Installing Codein Ibexa SEO Toolkit

 ## Get the bundle using composer